Standard Book Review Format: 5 Part Structure

 - Include page numbers on every page

-- Double-space academic reviews consistently
+- Double space academic reviews consistently

-- Create proper works cited/references page
+- Create a proper works cited/references page

 - Italicize all book titles

-- Follow assigned citation style exactly
+- Follow the assigned citation style exactly

 - Include all required header information